 - Marionette lines (lines that descend from the corners of the mouth)

-- Lips and lip lines
+- Lips, including lip lines

 - Hollow cheeks